-FUL prices are established by the Centers for Medicare and Medicaid Services (CMS).
+Federal Upper Limit (FUL) prices are established by the Centers for Medicare and Medicaid Services (CMS).
 Federal regulations prohibit Medicaid from reimbursing providers more than the FUL, except as instructed.

-When a prescriber indicates the brand name product is medically necessary for a particular beneficiary, and certifies that in his professional judgment the generic equivalent is not indicated, the FUL or Louisiana State Maximum Allowable Cost (LMAC) limitations will not apply.
+When a prescriber indicates the brand name product is medically necessary for a particular beneficiary, and certifies that in his professional judgment the generic equivalent is not indicated, the FUL or LMAC limitations will not apply.
 The following procedure will apply in these cases:

-- 1. Certification must be in the prescriber's handwriting and signed unless the prescription is submitted electronically; - 2.
-Certification may be written either directly on the prescription or on a separate sheet which is attached to the prescription or submitted electronically with prescriber approval; - 3.
-Standard phrases written by the prescriber on the prescription shall testify to the medical necessity of the brand name drug.
-The only acceptable phrases are "brand necessary" or "brand medically necessary";

-- 4. If multiple prescriptions are written on the same prescription blank, the prescriber must certify which drugs require the brand name product, indicating "Brand Medically Necessary" for each prescription which requires the branded product; - 5.
-Phrases such as do not substitute, no generics or dispense as written are not acceptable for overriding the maximum allowable cost (MAC) limitations; - 6.
+- 1. The certification must be in the prescriber's handwriting and signed unless the prescription is submitted electronically; - 2.
+The certification may be written either directly on the prescription or on a separate sheet which is attached to the prescription or submitted electronically with prescriber approval; - 3.
+The standard phrases written by the prescriber on the prescription shall testify to the medical necessity of the brand name drug.
+The only acceptable phrases are "brand necessary" or "brand medically necessary"; - 4.
+If multiple prescriptions are written on the same prescription blank, the prescriber must certify which drugs require the brand name product, indicating "Brand Medically Necessary" for each prescription which requires the branded product; - 5.
+Phrases such as do not substitute, no generics or dispense as written are not acceptable for overriding MAC limitations; - 6.
 Providers should verify that the appropriate wording is properly documented at the time of dispensing; and - 7.
 Checking a printed box on the prescription to indicate that the brand is necessary is unacceptable.